truzo/tomango-2018/site/content/blog/deferred-loading.md

 title: "How to speed up your website - Deferred loading"
 author: "trys"
 date: 2014-01-16 13:39:25
-excerpt: No one likes a slow website.
+description: No one likes a slow website.
 Here's how you can speed up your site by deferring the loading of scripts. blog/categories:
  - tips-and-advice
  - web-design